 UNDERSTANDING SHAKESPEARE

 If you’ve ever felt like the language in Shakespeare’s plays has gone totally over your head, this is the class for you.
-We will focus on three main components – verse, antithesis, argument – that are crucial to unlocking Shakespeare’s work, giving you the confidence needed to read and enjoy these plays on your own.
-The class will revolve around the analysis of scenes and monologues from two of Shakespeare’s most beloved plays; Twelfth Night and Richard III.
+We will focus on three main components—verse, antithesis, argument—that are crucial to unlocking Shakespeare’s work, giving you the confidence you need to read and enjoy these plays on your own.

-In order to successfully grasp the language and concepts, without all the pressure, this class will require your participation.
+In order to successfully grasp the language and concepts without all the pressure, this class will require your participation.
 Think of it as a hybrid English seminar and theatre workshop, with intellectual and practical approaches to the text.

 Class Dates